Beaver (community), Marinette County, Wisconsin: Geography

 Beaver is located at the intersection of U.S. Highway 141 and County Highway P, at an elevation of 669 ft.
 It is located along the Escanaba and Lake Superior Railroad.
 It is connected by road to Pound to the south and Crivitz to the north.
 North Branch Beaver Creek flows north of Beaver, and South Branch Beaver Creek flows south of it.
 The two creeks join east of Beaver to form Beaver Creek, a tributary of the Peshtigo River.

-Name
+Etymology

 Beaver was originally named Armstrong Dam in honor of Ferdinand Amesley "Pinochle" Armstrong (1834–1913), who settled there in the 1870s.
 Armstrong built a sawmill there and had a large residence on a 1500 acre estate.
-The community was renamed Beaver after Beaver Creek around 1884, when the post office was established.
+The community was renamed Beaver after Beaver Creek circa 1884, when the post office was established.